empira/PDFsharp/docs/xUnitRunnerSettings.md

-﻿# MigraDoc.DocumentObjectModel.Tests

-Tests related to MigraDoc DocumentObjectModel.

-Requirements:
-* ...
+﻿# xUnit runner settings for test projects

 ## `xunit.runner.json`

-Each test project can have a `xunit.runner.json`, e.g.
+Each test project can have an `xunit.runner.json` file, e.g.

 ```json
 {